OrchardCMS/OrchardDoc/Documentation/Themes-includes.markdown

 Themes override the default files in the application by specifying files for Content, Views, Scripts and Widgets under the Theme folder.
 For example, if the application contains a ~/Views/Login.aspx page, the Blue Theme may override the rendering for this page by specifying a custom ~/Themes/Blue/Views/Login.aspx page.

-The View Engine will look to the currently applied Theme to resolve files before ìfalling backî to the default Views folder.
+The View Engine will look to the currently applied Theme to resolve files before ‚Äùfalling back‚Äù to the default Views folder.
 Overrides allow a theme to only specify the files that require customization by the Theme, instead of requiring Themes to duplicate every file in the application.

 The override feature can dramatically simplify some theme definitions - a simple Theme may only need to override the header and style sheet for the application, so it would only need to specify ~/Views/Header.aspx and ~/Styles/Site.css.